 Reshaping soft tissue – Dental lasers can dissolve soft tissue to expose more of the natural tooth (crown lengthening), reshape soft tissue to make “gummy smiles” more attractive, and remove uncomfortable soft tissue folds caused by denture wear.

 Frenectomy – Lasers can improve speech and the feeding habits of babies, children, and adults by untying the tongue.

 Tumor removal – When benign tumors have formed in the soft tissue areas of the mouth, a dental laser can completely remove them without causing pain.

 Biopsy – Lasers are sometimes used to perform a biopsy on suspicious areas of soft tissue.
 This biopsy procedure can be performed instantly and with great precision.

-Different types of dental laser have been created to treat different conditions.
+Different types of dental lasers have been created to treat different conditions.
 Each laser uses a different wavelength of light, which predicates its best use.
-The most common types of dental laser are carbon dioxide lasers and diode lasers, which are usually employed to treat soft tissue problems.
+The most common types of dental lasers are carbon dioxide lasers and diode lasers, which are usually employed to treat soft tissue problems.
 The dentist will decide which type of laser is best to use after conducting X-rays and a thorough examination.

 The laser beam is extremely bright, and special glasses will be provided to protect the eyes.
-The dentist will then direct the beam at the affected area and carefully dissolve the soft tissue, harden the filling or whiten the teeth.
+The dentist will then direct the beam at the affected area and carefully dissolve the soft tissue, harden the filling, or whiten the teeth.